 One of the best things to know before travelling to South America is the local language, as it can make a huge difference to your trip.
-The majority of countries in South America are Spanish-speaking, and even learning the basics can prove invaluable.
+The majority of countries in the continent are Spanish-speaking, and even learning the basics can prove invaluable.
 Even if you’re not fluent, you’ll still be able to have meaningful interactions with locals – who are often very eager to learn about your travels.
 With some luck they may even let you in on a few of the local secrets.
 Locals know their homes better than any guidebook ever can, so they’ll have the best recommendations for where to go, what restaurants to visit and more!